-12.1.3 came up with some new Java EE 7 features.
-One of them is support
+Server 12.1.3 came up with some new Java EE 7 features.
+One of them is

-of JSR 356 Java API for WebSockets.
-Actually the WebSocket Protocol (RFC
+support of JSR 356 Java API for WebSockets.
+Actually the WebSocket

-based on WebLogic specific implementation of the WebSocket API.
-Now this
+but it was based on WebLogic specific implementation of the WebSocket

 In this post I am going to show an example of using JSR 356 Java API for WebSockets in a simple ADF application.
 The use case is about some sailing regatta which takes place in the Tasman Sea.
 There are three boats participating in the regatta and they are going to cross the Tasman Sea sailing from Australia to New Zealand coast.
 The goal of the sample application is to monitor the regatta and inform users about how it is going on, showing the positions of the boats on a map.